NBRanjith/NBRanjith/README.md

 I'm a Aspiring Data analyst with a Master’s degree in Computer Science from Western University, Ontario, Canada.
 I’m currently learning data Engineering  and am passionate about it.
 I’m also enthusiastic about data-driven decision-making and machine learning.
 I’m actively looking for full-time opportunities where I can apply my skills and continue to grow.

 ## Projects
+- HealthLens-Exploratory-Data-Analysis](https://github.com/NBRanjith/HealthLens-Exploratory-Data-Analysis): A project focusing on exploratory data analysis in healthcare.
 - ETL Project](https://github.com/NBRanjith/ETL-Project): An end-to-end ETL pipeline project where data is extracted, transformed, and loaded using modern tools and techniques.
 - Spotify Analysis](https://github.com/NBRanjith/Spotify): A detailed analysis of Spotify datasets to explore music trends, listener habits, and song characteristics.
 - Webscrapping using Regex Functions(https://github.com/NBRanjith/Webscrapping-using-Regex): A Python script that uses Regular Expressions (Regex) to scrape and extract specific data from web pages efficiently.